jyablonski/doqs/src/content/docs/services/ingestion_script.md

 A feature flag table in the database is managed to support all different kinds of functionality within the project.
 Specifically for the Ingestion Script, some of these flags are used to determine which endpoints should be scraped.
 For example:

 - During the offseason, the `is_season` flag should be disabled as there's no more games being played.
-This disables the boxscore & play-by-play data from being scraped in the script.
+This disables all game-related data from being scraped.
 - This functionality enables a simple management process for disabling the extraction of this data, or having to do code deploys to comment out various functions during the offseason

 ## Libraries